microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-deviceconfig-secureassessmentaccounttype.md

 ---
 title: "secureAssessmentAccountType enum type"
-description: "Type of accounts that are allowed for Windows10SecureAssessment ConfigurationAccount."
+description: "Type of accounts that are allowed for Windows10SecureAssessment ConfigurationAccount."author: "tfitzmac"
 ---

 # secureAssessmentAccountType enum type